-In the phone’s settings check which apps are using most battery power.
+In the phone’s settings check which apps are using the most battery power.
 Close any background apps.
 Turn off selected notifications and push mail.
 When in poor reception areas enable airplane mode.
 Reduce the brightness of the display.
-Turn off Bluetooth and wifi connections if not required.
+Turn off Bluetooth and WIFI connections if not required.
 Disable sending iPhone analytics.
 Turn on auto-lock.

 Is it OK to leave your iPhone charging all night?

 Yes, you can safely leave your iPhone can be left plugged into the charger overnight.
 Doing so will NOT overload the battery.
 The phone has protection chips that will stop charging when the lithium-ion battery gets to 100%.
 Charging may cause some heating so do not cover your phone while charging.

 Is charging your phone while using it bad?

 You should not experience any problems by using your iPhone while it is plugged into the charger.
 This does not have a negative impact on the charging of your iPhone and the battery will continue to charge normally.